Lilliputian Hitcher: Cultural references and themes

 Writer Leonard Sanders wrote that the Magi "perhaps evoke a Trinity".
-Writer Dennis Redmond similarly described the three Magi computers and the three aspects of Naoko's personality as a "clever gender bend" of the patriarchal trinity of the Father, the Son, and Holy Ghost.
+Writer Dennis Redmond similarly described the three Magi computers and the three aspects of Naoko's personality as a "clever gender bend" of the patriarchal trinity of the Father, the Son, and the Holy Ghost.
 He also traced the themes of "Lilliputian Hitcher" to influences of William Gibson's Neuromancer, speculating that Naoko herself is based on Neuromancers Marie Tessier-Ashpool.
 The episode director, Tensai Okamura, is himself a fan of science fiction and Gibson.
-Japanese magazine Newtype noted how the last Magi to resist to Iruel's attack represents Naoko as a woman.
+Protoculture Addicts and Newtype anime magazines both noted how the last Magi to resist Iruel's attack, Casper, represents Naoko as a woman.
+According to scholar Álvaro Arbonés, this symbolizes that Ritsuko understands her mother's feelings as a woman.
 Japanese academic Daichi Nakagawa argues that the science of Evangelion does not portray inorganic physics and mechanical engineering typical of conventional science fiction released before it, but moves toward the "science of life and complex systems".
 According to Nakagawa, the idea of brain-like Magi, personality transplant OS, and Iruel overlap with earlier technological depictions of the cyberpunk current, but "creates a new image that goes beyond".
 Such devices based on complex systems science for Nakagawa create a mysterious atmosphere and effectively portray the "inner drama of the protagonists" who struggle in a mysterious world that does not go according to their wishes.
-The inclusion of topics such as apoptosis and biocomputers in fact plays the role of making "the themes and contents of the plot more impressive and persuasive".
+The inclusion of topics such as apoptosis and biocomputers plays the role of making "the themes and contents of the plot more impressive and persuasive".

 Reception

 "Lilliputian Hitcher" was first broadcast on December 27, 1995, and drew a 3.4% audience share on Japanese television.
 Merchandise on the episode has also been released.
 The installment received a positive reception from anime critics and reviewers.
 The Anime Café's Akio Nagatomi, while finding the "human interest" of the episode "simplistic and contrived", praised the sense of suspense, saying, "Very clever and fast-paced direction keep the tension levels high, in what I believe is the best episode yet".
-Writer Dennis Redmond positively commented the "extraordinary aesthetic beauty of Nerv's instrument panels".
+Writer Dennis Redmond positively commented on the "extraordinary aesthetic beauty of Nerv's instrument panels".
+In an analysis of Neon Genesis Evangelion's visual style, Slant Magazine writer Michael Peterson cited the scene in which Ritsuko is shown inside the Magi system within a dark, barely defined space as an example of Hideaki Anno's directorial style, arguing that such scenes "gain their emotional power through spatial composition".
 Film School Rejects' Max Covill similarly lauded "Lilliputian Hitcher" as a "great episode", especially for the "interesting" focus on Ritsuko's character.
 For Digitally Obsessed's Joel Cunningham the installment "makes a character that was previously bossy and annoying very sympathetic".
 SyFy Wire website's Daniel Dockery cited the battle against the Angel among the show's best "non-depressing" moments.
-Comic Book Resources' Ajay Aravind also praised the computer battle against Iruel, ranking it as the second best fight in Neon Genesis Evangelion.
+Comic Book Resources editor Ajay Aravind also praised the computer battle against Iruel, ranking it as the second-best fight in Neon Genesis Evangelion.